 Linksys sells predominantly into the consumer Wi-Fi market, and its sales have declined since our investment.
 Because we are accounting for our Linksys investment using the equity method of accounting, we are required to assess the investment for other-than-temporary impairment ("OTTI") when events or circumstances suggest that the carrying amount of the investment may be impaired.
-We have analyzed whether there should be an OTTI of the value of our investment in Linksys and in fiscal 2022, we recorded an OTTI charge of \$22.2 million.
-In evaluating OTTI, we considered factors such as Linksys' financial results and operating history, our ability and intent to hold the investment until its fair value recovers, the implied revenue valuation multiples compared to guideline public companies, Linksys' ability to achieve milestones and any notable operational and strategic changes.
+We analyze whether there should be an OTTI of the value of our investment in Linksys.
+In evaluating OTTI, we consider factors such as Linksys' financial results and operating history, our ability and intent to hold the investment until its fair value recovers, the implied revenue valuation multiples compared to guideline public companies, Linksys' ability to achieve milestones and any notable operational and strategic changes.
 We intend to continue to analyze our investment in Linksys to determine whether any further impairment is appropriate.
-If any further decline in fair value is determined to be other-than-temporary, we will adjust the carrying value of the investment to its fair value and record the impairment expense in our consolidated statements of income.
+If any further decline in fair value is determined to be other-than-temporary, we will adjust the carrying value of the investment to its fair value and record the impairment expense in our condensed consolidated statements of income.
 The cost basis of the investment is not adjusted for subsequent recoveries in fair value.
 We may experience additional volatility to our statements of operations due to the underlying operating results of Linksys or impairments of our Linksys investment.
 This volatility could be material to our results in any given quarter and may cause our stock price to decline.

-Failure to comply with laws and regulations applicable to our business could subject us to fines and penalties and could also cause us to lose end-customers in the public sector or negatively impact our ability to contract with the public sector.
+Failure to comply with laws and regulations applicable to our business could subject us to fines and penalties and could also cause us to lose endcustomers or negatively impact our ability to contract.